stephenyang/dRGaPDNM/README.md

-# DRGaP-DNM

-Dependent Relational Gamma Process Models for Longitudinal Networks
+# Dependent Relational Gamma Process Models for Longitudinal Networks

 # Matlab code for the following paper: